franciscozorrilla/metaGEM/README.md

 bash env_setup.sh
 ```

-This script will set up 3 conda environments, `metagem`, `metawrap`, and `prokkaroary`, which will be activated as required by Snakemake.
+This script will set up 3 conda environments, `metagem`, `metawrap`, and `prokkaroary`, which will be activated as required by Snakemake jobs.

 ### CheckM

-CheckM is used extensively to evaluate the output of various itntermediate steps.
+CheckM is used extensively to evaluate the output of various intermediate steps.
 Although the CheckM package is installed in the `metawrap` environment, the user is required to download the CheckM database and run `checkm data setRoot <db_dir>` as outlined in the [CheckM installation guide](https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm).

 ### CPLEX